GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 export IMAGE_METRICS_EXPORTER="marketplace.gcr.io/google/postgresql/prometheus-to-sd:${TAG}"
 ```

-The image above is referenced by
+The images above are referenced by
 [tag](https://docs.docker.com/engine/reference/commandline/tag).
 We recommend
 that you pin each image to an immutable
 [content digest](https://docs.docker.com/registry/spec/api/#content-digests).
-This ensures that the installed application always uses the same images, until
+This ensures that the installed application always uses the same images until
 you are ready to upgrade.
 To get the digest for the image, use the following
 script: